EugenMayer/opnsense-starterkit/README.md

 ## after you deployed the image

-Of course, chaneg the configuration to your likings, but very specificly change
+Of course, change the configuration to your likings, but very specifically change

  - **!!!! change your root password !!!!**
  - **!!!! change your root password !!!!**